Blog ❯ Diversity in STEM – Why We Need More STEM Programs for Kids

 Diversity in STEM – Why We Need More STEM Programs for Kids

 When it comes to STEM, the gender gap is a well-documented issue, but this is not the only problem.
-There’s a huge lack of diversity in STEM when it comes to minority groups and marginalized people, including women of color and people who identify as LGBTQ+.
+There’s a huge lack of diversity in STEM when it comes to minority groups and marginalized people, including women of colour and people who identify as LGBTQ+.
 We need a wider variety of accessible STEM programs for kids so that everyone has a shot at being successful in this industry.

 Why do we need diversity in STEM?